ahstram/al3c/README.md

 make
 ```

-Note that this generally requires that MPI libraries be installed on the system.
-To avoid installing MPI libraries on Linux 64-bit, you may skip the "make" step above, and use the included static binary in the "bin/" directory.
-MPI libraries are required on OS X systems.

 ###Coding the shared library
-Shared libraries for use with al3c should be written in C++, and include the "al3c.hpp" file which is packaged with the al3c binary.
+Shared libraries for use with al3c should be written in C++, and include the "al3c.hpp" file which is found in the "include" directory.

 al3c.hpp declares two functions: